NU-DS4300/24F-DS4300-A01-template/README.md

 ## Important Notes:

-- [ ] EC Due Date:
+- [ ] EC Due Date: Sept 22, 2024 @ 11:59pm
-- [ ] Regular Due Date:
+- [ ] Regular Due Date: Sept 24, 2024 @ 11:59pm
 - [ ] What to submit where?
+  - [ ] Implementation project should be submitted through GitHub/GH Classroom.
+  - [ ] Written portion should be submitted via GradeScope.
-- [ ] You may do this assignment in pairs (not required).
-The written portion must be done individually.
+- [ ] You may do this assignment in pairs.

 ## Overview